 If you prefer more frequent, quick cleanups - the simplest way to keep cleaning time to the absolute minimum - the mild all-purpose cleaners and a couple of site-specific cleaners, such as a toilet-owl disinfectant and a tub, sink, and tile cleaner, are all you'll need to keep the surfaces in your home sparkling.

 For those who prefer "natural" or environmentally friendly substitutes, the choices are mushrooming.
 Not only are suppliers creating new "earth-friendly" cleaners, but traditional products are containing more natural ingredients.

 An alternative list of cleaning supplies includes:

 A few things to consider when choosing between so-called natural and synthetic products: Whether naturally or artificially derived, all ingredients - even water - are chemicals.
 There are no nontoxic substances.

 Even salt can be deadly if taken in too high a dose.
-(Also, some products - notably bleach and ammonia - are dangerous when mixed.
-Read and follow precautions on all product labels.)
+(Also, some cleaning products - notably bleach and ammonia - are dangerous when mixed.
+Read and follow precautions on product labels.)

 Store-bought housekeeping products are required to meet standards for safe disposal down your drain, but alternative household cleaners aren't evaluated in that context.

 Store-bought household products are required to meet standards for safe disposal down your drain, but alternative cleaning products aren't evaluated in that context.